ItsGreyedOut/Indianfood-Rainfall/readme.md

 ![alt text](http://github.com/itsgreyedout/project-2/blob/master/images/indianfood2.png?raw=true)

 # Extraction:
-Data files used to extract the data from are csv files and are extracted using Python, Pandas in Jupyter notebook.
+Data files were used to extract the data from the Excel csv files.
+They were extracted using Python and Pandas within Jupyter notebook.

-Below are the links to the Datasets used.

 # Datasets used:
 Dataset 1: https://www.kaggle.com/sampannathapaliya/indian-fooddemographic-filtering